 Description: Barbaresco is one of the noblest incarnations of the Nebbiolo grape variety, produced near the classic Barolo area, with a very limited quantity, along the Tanaro river, in the North of Alba, precisely in the villages of Barbaresco, Neive and Treiso and in the hamlet of San Rocco Seno d’Elvio.
 Although it dates back, according to legend, to the time of a Ligurian and then Roman settlement called Barbaritium, its more credible history is relatively recent, since the first document where this wine is mentioned refers to one of the many battles that took place at the end of the 18th century during the war between the Austrian and French troops commanded by Napoleon.
 In this case, after a monumental Austrian victory at Genola, Barbaresco wine was celebrated.

 The Barbaresco vineyards grow at a lower altitude than those in the neighbouring Barolo area and are ‘warmer’, resulting in earlier sugar ripening and different times for polyphenolic ripening.

-Harvest: in mid-October, after green harvest and careful selection, the grapes are hand harvested in early morning and collected in perforated crates to preserve their integrity, and then delivered to the winery in the afternoon, ready to start the vinification process.
+Harvest: In mid-October, after a green harvest and a careful selection, the grapes are hand harvested in early morning and collected in perforated crates to preserve their integrity, and then delivered to the winery in the afternoon, ready to start the vinification process.

 Pairings: pasta with meat sauce, braised meat, guinea fowl, game, baciuà (fried pig trotters), grive, mature cheeses.